 The Plaça de la Porta de Santa Catalina “shines” with an unusual art installation.
 Dennis Oppenheim's upside down church is shown.
 The referential title is: "Device to Root Out Evil".
 The "device to eradicate evil" fights the demons in hell with the church tower stuck in the ground, said the artist.
 Other art installations in the square are two giant pigeons.
 We like to look at them too.
 Our tour ends at Plaça de la Porta de Santa Catalina.

-Our conclusion: If you follow our footsteps through Palma's old town, you will get to know many sights in a short space of time.
-By the way: on our walk we covered less than three kilometers.
+Anyone who follows our footsteps through Palma's old town will get to know many sights in a short space of time.
+By the way: We covered three kilometers on our walk.